hjrdave/Neuron/src/docs/vanilla/middleware.md

 # Middleware

 Middleware is used to implement logic before or after state is updated to the store.
-Middleware has access to the dispatched state and is able to manipulate other state items.
+Middleware has access to the dispatched state and is able to manipulate other state items via a mutator function.

 ## Types